 ‘Luna’ is the closest this album gets to Bombay Bicycle Club’s older material.
 With hints of electro thrown in, this dynamic indie-rock epic will surely be resonating across festival fields this summer.

 The Bollywood-infused sound of ‘Feel’ is the first time the band live up to the ‘Bombay’ part of their name.
 It may catch you off-guard at first, but it’s no reason to be alarmed.
 Playful melodies and a dancehall drum beat power the track and drive it forward, and you’ll soon find yourself grooving along.

 Bombay bring the record to a close with the title track ‘So Long, See You Tomorrow’, which washes over you with a four-minute wave of calm before picking up the tempo for two minutes of psychedelic euphoria.
 It’s an interesting way to end the album, but it certainly leaves you wanting more.
 In many cases, you’ll find yourself putting it on again.

-Comparing this album to band’s debut I Had the Blues But I Shook Them Loose from 2009, it’s incredible to hear how much they’ve grown.
-The chirpy guitar riffs and simple chord progressions have been replaced by very carefully selected instrumentations, more complex structures and a much wider musical diversity that will hopefully prove to all the non-believers that Bombay Bicycle Club aren’t ‘just another indie band’, they’re truly talented musicians and they have plenty left to give.
+Comparing this release to band’s debut I Had the Blues But I Shook Them Loose from 2009, it’s incredible to hear how much they’ve grown.
+The chirpy guitar riffs and simple chord progressions have been replaced by very carefully selected instrumentations, more complex structures and a much wider musical diversity.
+So Long, See You Tomorrow will hopefully prove to all the non-believers that Bombay Bicycle Club aren’t ‘just another indie band’, they’re truly talented musicians and they have plenty left to give.